eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-policy.md

 ### Expiring Policy subjects

-When a Policy subject contains an `"expiry"` timestamp (formatted as ISO-8601 string), this subject will get automatically deleted once this timestamp was reached.
+When a Policy subject contains an `"expiry"` timestamp (formatted as ISO-8601 string), this subject will be automatically deleted once this timestamp was reached.

 When providing an `"expiry"` for a Policy subject, this timestamp is rounded up: